This article is not regularly maintained

 - If you have multiple email accounts set up, you'll need to follow these instructions for each one

-In Outlook 2007, go to Tools on the top bar and select Account Settings.
+In Outlook 2010, go to the File tab, make sure Info is selected from the left menu and select Account Settings.

-Select the account you want to edit from the list and click Change...
+Select the email account you want to check or edit from the list and click Change...

 Click More Settings...

 Select the Outgoing Server tab and tick My Outgoing server (SMTP) requires authentication.
-This will allow you to select This will allow you to select Use same settings as my incoming mail server.
+This will allow you to select Use same settings as my incoming mail server.